INTRODUCTION: A POLITICAL SACRIFICE

 The Australian government had failed to act on these, or at the very least, had failed to act sufficiently.
 In 2004, it is absolutely clear that the security at Sydney, and other Australian airports, remained severely and dangerously compromised, with criminal syndicates entrenched.

 For the Australian government, the Schapelle Corby case raised the prospect that this situation could be reported across the world.
 The threat that other nations might recognize the risks posed to their own security, via these exposures, was stark and real.
 Without question, the consequences of this would have been damaging to Australia, and of course, politically damaging to the government itself.

-The Australian government would have been well aware of this.
-They would have been well aware that had Schapelle Corby returned to Australia as an innocent woman, or been perceived to be innocent, focus would, inevitably, have turned towards the airports.
-From the Australian government's perspective, this scenario had to be avoided if possible.
+The Australian government was fully aware of this.
+It would have been well aware that had Schapelle Corby returned to Australia as an innocent woman, or been perceived to be innocent, focus would, inevitably, have turned towards all these matters, with potentially disastrous consequences.
+From the Australian government's perspective, this scenario simply had to be avoided.

 AFP & NSW POLICE CORRUPTION

 In terms of domestic politics, the role and status of the Australian Federal Police, and other police agencies, was equally problematic.

 Over a number of years, many reports had documented systemic police corruption, particularly in Sydney.
 As shown in the Expendable film, whistleblower after whistleblower had spoken out, only to be ignored or worse.
 As with airport insecurity, nothing of substance had been done to address this.
 It had, in effect, been brushed under the carpet.

 The political situation with respect to Schapelle Corby was exacerbated by the demonstrable fact that police corruption actually extended to drug syndication, and worse still, drug syndication through both Sydney airports.